-Moving to Lexington, KY — What Nobody Tells You
+Moving to Lexington, KY

-Moving to Lexington, KY — What Nobody Tells You
+Moving to Lexington, KY

 If you've been researching a move to Lexington, Kentucky, you've probably read the same article ten times.
 Affordable cost of living.
 Horse Capital of the World.
 University of Kentucky.
 Bourbon Trail.
-All true — but none of it tells you what it's actually like to live here.
+All true, but none of it tells you what it's actually like to live here.

 I've spent enough time in Lexington to know the things that don't make it into the glossy relocation guides.
 The stuff you only learn after you've been here a while.
 This is THAT article.